 If any of these art projects seem too overwhelming and you’d like something super simple but which will give you an insight into Islamic art, try this coloring page by Super Coloring.
 It’s full of geometric patterns, and coloring these will prove to be a therapeutic experience.

 Zellige is an art form that involves making mosaic tiles by attaching individual pieces on a plaster base.
 This is a lot like a collage, and is mainly found in Morocco.
 Crayola helps us recreate this art by using molding clay, and kids will enjoy coming up with their own patterns in different colors.

 A Crafty Arab has another project that features the 8-pointed star as well as some bright colors, which were often seen in Iznik ceramics, a main feature of the Ottoman empire.

 You’ve probably heard of Turkish pottery, but another art form that’s popular in the country is Ebru.
 This is basically marbling of paper, but it’s more than just colorful swirls.
 Old Ebru works are incredibly detailed and use beautiful colors.
 PBS gives us a taste of this art in a simple marbling paper project.

-I’m sure you’ve learnt a lot about Islamic art by going through these projects!
-Of course, this is just the tip of the ice berg, but it helps kids get an introduction into another world, and countries they may not know much about.
+I’m sure you’ve learned a lot about Islamic art by going through these projects!
+Of course, this is just the tip of the iceberg, but it helps kids get an introduction into another world, and countries they may not know much about.
 More than anything, they’ll be intrigued to see how art is something fluid; how it transforms when it travels from one place to another, and how everything around the world is linked someway through art.
 Now that’s a beautiful lesson to learn!